ARCHIVES:

 And if fear was at the foundation, soon, there would be no foundation.

 He had known many who had worked in the corporations.
 They were never the problem.
 They, like he, were easily converted to the scandalous destruction of their own potential.
-No, when one entered the corporation, everything became determined within the shrunken view of existence and that fact determined a quite a bit outside of it.
+No, when one entered the corporation, everything became determined within the shrunken view of existence and that fact determined quite a bit outside of it.

 It struck him that ancient people had projected their imaginations into gods, goddesses, fens, sprites, and demons of every sort while modern people projected them into machines.
 There were moments when he believed the physical appearance of machines populated the Earth like an old army that had come down the hills at night while the farmers were asleep.
 They moved all around.
 They were not passive and a variety of values were assigned to them.
 They created wealth and great wealth was invested in them.
 They were useful.
 Great organizations were formed around them.